The Importance of EC

 EC monitoring allows you to control the nutrient strength in your feeding solution - this will create optimal conditions in the root zone of your plant allowing the maximum uptake of nutrients into the cellular structure.
 If your EC becomes high it is harder for your plants to take up water to meet their basic needs. tail tail signs of this are that the leaves start to curl up and turn brown at the edges - aka - nutrient burn.

-You will never under or overfeed your plants again, EC readings take out away the guess work making - it simple to meet individual plant feeding needs.
+You will never under or overfeed your plants again, EC readings removes away the guess work and provides you abilitilty to meet individual plant feeding needs.

 Grow Environment and EC